 Be it books, newspapers, or movies, thieves are one of the most captivating personalities of all time.
-They are known for living a dangerous yet exhilarating lifestyle filled with risks and uncertainties.
+They live a dangerous yet exhilarating lifestyle filled with risks and uncertainties.

-You must be familiar of the leading and popular robbers of the present time, but do you know that this is an old profession and was equally famous during the historic era.
+You must be familiar with the leading and popular robbers of the present time, but do you know that this is an old profession and was equally famous during the historic era.

 So here is the list of most famous thieves of history who were known not just to live an adventurous and thrilling lifestyle, but also to result in the most famous robberies of the history.